Vanuatu – Guide for Backpackers

 Traveller’s tips for backpacking in Vanuatu

-- Tipping and bartering is not accepted in Vanuatu.
+- Tipping and bartering are not accepted in Vanuatu

 - Bring insect repellent!